-Joining the Residents' Council is a good way to meet people and to have a say in the running of the home.
+Joining the Residents' Council is a good way to meet people and to have a say in how the home is run.

 "Every resident has the right to meet privately with his or her spouse or another person in a room that assures privacy."